 Cisco Cloud ACI on AWS architecture

-The key building blocks of the Cisco Cloud ACI architecture include the following: an on-premises Cisco ACI site running Cisco ACI Release 4.1 software and equipped with at least one second-generation spine model (EX or FX), Cisco ACI Multi-Site Orchestrator (MSO), Cisco Cloud APIC, intersite connectivity between the on-premises and cloud sites, and network policy mapping between the Cisco ACI on-premises and cloud sites.
+The key building blocks of the Cisco Cloud ACI architecture include the following: an on-premises Cisco ACI site running Cisco ACI Release 4.1 software and equipped with at least one second-generation spine model (EX, FX, C or GX), Cisco ACI Multi-Site Orchestrator (MSO), Cisco Cloud APIC, intersite connectivity between the on-premises and cloud sites, and network policy mapping between the Cisco ACI on-premises and cloud sites.
+Starting from Cisco ACI Release 4.2, on-premises Cisco ACI site is not mandatory, which allows customers to bring the benefits of Cloud ACI, such as single policy management, automation for cloud site provisioning, centralized visibility and correlation, to their cloud-only environments.

 In a Cisco ACI multi-site architecture, the Cisco ACI Multi-Site Orchestrator (MSO) is the single pane of glass for management of all the interconnected sites.
 It is a centralized place to define all the inter-site policies that can then be published to the individual Cisco ACI sites where the site-local APICs render them on the physical switches that build those fabrics.